 We only use the personal information that is necessary to fulfill the purposes described in this Policy or otherwise disclosed at the time of collection.

 We use your personal information to process your requests effectively and present the information you want to view.
 We use all the information that you provide on a voluntary basis in order to best provide you with our products and Services.
-We may also use the information that we have collected in order to add custom components to our Services or to present content more appropriately, depending on user interests.
+We may also use the information that we have collected in order to add custom components to our Services or to present content more appropriately, depending on user interests, and to facilitate networking between our members and participants.
 The Chamber and its partners may also use your information in order to present you with content likely to interest you, online or otherwise, within the limits of applicable laws.

 In accordance with our Email Policy, we may use your personal information to send you promotional or informational emails about Chamber activities or news, with a view to offering you the best possible service.